Lookeba, Oklahoma

 Lookeba is a town in Caddo County, Oklahoma, United States.
-The population was 166 at the 2010 census.
-The name is a portmanteau of the names of three founding fathers: Lowe, Kelley and Baker.
+The population was 78 as of the 2020 United States census.
+Its name is a portmanteau of the names of three founding fathers: Lowe, Kelley and Baker.
+Lookeba is old enough to appear on a 1911 Rand McNally map of the county, located along the route of the old Rock Island railway.

 Geography

 Lookeba is located in northern Caddo County.
 U.S. Route 281 passes just west of the town, leading north 12 mi to Interstate 40, north of Hinton and south 4 mi to Binger.
 Sugar Creek travels south-southeast past the east side of the community.

 According to the United States Census Bureau, the town has a total area of 0.66 km2, all land.